 Other income for both the primary user (i.e., the individual completing the tool) and spouse or partner, if applicable, is assumed to start the year of the expected retirement age or the user’s current age, whichever is later.
 Other income amounts remain fixed over the selected duration.
 If the amount of other income is expected to increase during retirement, select an additional input of other income and include the increased amount with its respective duration.

 The tool identifies six investment mixes comprised of three different asset classes – stocks, bonds and cash.
 The mixes represent different investor profiles depending upon the investor’s investment objectives and risk tolerance.
 The investment mixes range from aggressive to preservation as depicted in the chart below.
 The more aggressive the portfolio, the higher the potential risk and the higher the potential return.
 Conversely, the more conservative the portfolio, the lower the potential risk and the lower the potential return.
-Diversification may reduce but may not completely eliminate the risk of investment losses.
+Diversification may reduce but cannot completely eliminate the risk of investment losses.

 When you are planning for retirement, the tool assumes all current and planned retirement savings (i.e., contributions) earn a hypothetical fixed rate of return of 6.5%.
 The 6.5% rate of return is lower than historical averages in order to be more conservative and factor in any potential investment fees and expenses, but not federal or state income taxes.